Vishal01x/Quick-Mart/README.md

 3. **Manage Account**:
     - View and edit user details.
     - Manage wish lists and order history.

+## Why Use ProductHive?
+- Bridges the gap between retailers and customers for product feedback and modifications.
+- Combines e-commerce and market research, reducing costs and increasing efficiency.
+- Scalable & Maintainable Architecture using MVVM and Dagger Hilt.
+- Real-time updates with Firebase and Retrofit for seamless user experience.

 ## Contact
 For further information, questions, or suggestions, please contact: